reedy/ESP32-RevK/revk-settings.md

 You can see settings by sending the `setting` command with no payload, e.g. `setting/myapp` might return `{"timeout":30,"a":1,"b":2,"c":3}`.
 If the settings would be too long they are split over more than one message, each a JSON object.

 This only includes settings stored in non volatile memory.
 There will be other settings, and some will have default values.
 Send the `setting` command with `*`, e.g. `setting/myapp/*` to see all settings that are stored in non volatile storage or that have a default value.
 This does not include any that are not stored and have no default value.
 Using `**` gives even more.
+The response has a `/-` on the end so it does not itself cause settings to be set.

 ## Secrets